create3000/x_ite/docs/_posts/components/Navigation/Collision.md

 #### Warnings

-- The *proxy* node must have containerField='*proxy*' or it is simply treated like other children nodes.
+- The *proxy* node must have `containerField='proxy'` or it is simply treated like other children nodes.
 - Insert a Shape node before adding geometry or Appearance.

 ### MFNode [in] **addChildren**